How reliable is Ninoy Aquino International Airport?

 On-time performance data isn’t available for MNL yet

 Our historical on-time and cancellation record currently covers the US, UK, Brazil, and Australia, so we don’t score departure reliability at Ninoy Aquino International Airport yet.
-Weather climatology below comes from global airport observations and still applies.
+Weather climatology and connection guidance below come from separate global/observed sources and still apply.

 Weather by month